nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/inheritance.md

 ## Concept

 In real applications, child classes almost invariably do something different from their parent classes, whether by overriding some parent methods or implementing their own unique methods that are not present in the parent.
-This difference gives the child class a reaason to exist.
+This difference gives the child class a reason to exist.

 --